A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Adversarial MDP Optimization Algorithm

 \section{Adversarial MDP Optimization Algorithm}

-We focus on the UC-O-GDPS algorithm employed by the primal player.
-As aforementioned, this algorithm resorts to online learning techniques as the decision space of the primal player is not known beforehand.
-In particular, the algorithm is an online adversarial MDP optimizer as Algorithm~\ref{alg:PDGD-OPS} deals with both stochastic and adversarial settings.
+We focus on the algorithm employed by the primal player.
+As previously discussed, this algorithm resorts to online learning techniques, since the decision space of the primal player is not known beforehand.
+In particular, the algorithm is a regret minimizer for adversarial MDPs, as Algorithm~\ref{alg:PDGD-OPS} deals with both stochastic and adversarial settings.